GSA/ficam-management/_pm-playbook/02_pmo.md

 * Handling communications and outreach to both internal and external stakeholders
 * Managing program risks and issues to resolution across agency office/component/bureau boundaries

-{% include alert-info.html heading = "FAQ: What is the difference between an Executive Steering Committee (ESC) and a Program Management Office (PMO)?" content="ESCs traditionally provide top-down leadership support and guidance across the programs within an agency and PMOs provide operational support for the day-to-day execution of a specific implementation." %}
+{% include alert-info.html heading = "FAQ: What is the difference between an Executive Steering Committee and a Program Management Office?" content="Executive Steering Committees traditionally provide top-down leadership support and guidance across the programs within an agency and Project Management Offices provide operational support for the day-to-day execution of a specific implementation." %}

 ### Establish PMO Governance Structure